Spectral minimal partitions of unbounded metric graphs: Examples

+for all $k \in \N$; there exists a minimizing $k$-partition if and only if $k \leq m$.
+Any graph satisfying Assumption~\ref{ass:main-assumption} which has at least $m \geq 1$ such rays satisfies \eqref{eq:rays} for all $k \in \N$, and admits a minimizing $k$-partition for all $k \leq m$ (this includes the graphs sometimes called \emph{starlike}, as in \cite{CaFiNo17}). \end{example}

 \begin{example} Fix $k \geq 2$.
 We start by considering a homogeneous rooted tree $\Tree$, i.e. a regular tree with constant branching number $b$ and constant edge length $1$ (see Figure~\ref{fig:regular_tree_graph}), with Neumann condition at the root, and equipped with the Laplacian, i.e. $V \equiv 0$.
-Then the spectrum of $\Tree$ is purely essential and